shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-commonwealth.md

 - Task Three: Propose Data Analysis Approaches
 - Task Four: Designing a Database

-In this post, we'll cover only the first two parts, the rest your can try for yourself [@Introduction to Data Science](https://www.theforage.com/simulations/commonwealth-bank/intro-data-science-sd7t)
+In this post, we'll cover only the first two parts, the rest your can try for yourself **[@Introduction to Data Science](https://www.theforage.com/simulations/commonwealth-bank/intro-data-science-sd7t)**

-## **Data Aggregation and Analysis**
+## **Data Aggregation and Analysis*

+Let's look at the first topic which covers some data insight analysis.

 ### <span style='color:#686dec'>Problem Background </span>